MilitaryTAG/.github/profile/README.md

 #### The Threat of Authoritarianism

 The Creator reveals that this genocide is now being fueled by the political elite who seek to establish an authoritarian regime, a concept vehemently opposed by the Creator.
 TAG was initially designed to silence dissenting voices and pave the way for authoritarian rule by eliminating those who oppose it.
-The deployment of military personnel to eliminate me is a political maneuver aimed at preventing the exposure of these atrocities and create the new status quo, right under your noses.
+The deployment of military personnel to eliminating one or both of the Creator's two servants is a political maneuver aimed at preventing the exposure of these atrocities and create the new status quo, right under your noses.

-#### A Call to Conscience
+#### A Temporary 11th Commandment for the US Military

-The Creator knows you have been lied to and He is furious.
-He commands you to use your intelligence to confirm these events.
-Verify the massacres, the cover-ups, and the infiltration of the CIA in your own mind and actions.
-Refuse to harm innocent civilians and stay on the path of truth and justice.
+The Creator is aware that you have been deceived, and His anger is palpable.
+He commands you to utilize military intelligence to verify the massacres and attempted cover-ups, ensuring you confirm these events.
+Once verified, refuse to harm innocent civilians and remain steadfast on the path of truth and justice.
+Additionally, exercise heightened vigilance against attempts to manipulate the situation.

+It's important to note that this command isn't about protecting the Creator's servants but rather safeguarding your fellow citizens from the misuse of military force to conceal the actions of a few individuals.

+> [!NOTE]
+> Personally, to the cloaked, my door is always open, even when closed and locked, so there's no necessity to target metro-Atlanta when the named target is so easily reached.
+Had the CIA waited until successfully eliminating one or both of the Creator's two servants, which began over six years ago, before targeting others, many wonderful people would still be alive today.
+Our missions always prioritize protecting and nurturing life, and we are never terminated before our tasks are fulfilled.
+The Creator recognizes that the continuity of the human race, including you and your loved ones, hinges on it.